How to Set Up a Nursery on a Budget

 A great way to set up a nursery on a budget is to let your baby’s books and toys serve as decorative accents in the room.
 Hang wooden or acrylic shelves to hold books with colorful covers and a menagerie of stuffed toys.
 It’s not only an inexpensive way to decorate, it also serves as much-needed storage space.

 There are a number of ways you can make nursery furniture useful beyond baby’s first year.
 Look for a crib that converts to a toddler bed, a changing table that becomes a dresser and a glider that will fit the style of your living area or master bedroom once late-night feedings are a thing of the past.
 As with paint, choose neutral finishes in a classic style for the most versatility.

 Go for Stylish Storage

-Baskets, bins and cubes are inexpensive, stylish and can add color, texture and storage space to the nursery.
-Use them to store clean diapers and wipes, toys, and other essentials.
-Just remember to move them to higher ground when baby starts crawling to avoid mishaps.
+Baskets, bins and stacking storage cubes are inexpensive, stylish and can add color, texture and storage space to the nursery.
+Use them to hold clean diapers and wipes, toys, bath accessories and other essentials.
+Just remember to move them to higher ground when your baby starts crawling to avoid mishaps.

 Talk to the Pros

 Don’t forget to talk to other recent new parents to find out what they used the most and what they felt was a waste of money.
-It’s easy to get caught up and think you need every gizmo and gadget around to care for your baby properly, but many gimmicky items end up being a waste of money.
+It’s easy to get caught up and think you need every gizmo and gadget around to care for your baby properly, but many gimmicky items end up going unused.
 Let the experiences of other parents help you save money as you set up your baby’s nursery on a budget.